- Download the Seasonal Brochure

 - Power-Plus Sports

 - Recreation Center Fitness Passes

 - Chinquapin Park Recreation Center & Aquatics Facility

-Power-Plus classes are scheduled through the Recreation Classes & Camps Office.
-Click here for registration information.
-Please call the Recreation Classes & Camps Office at 703.746.5414 for assistance.
+Register for Power-Plus classes at participating recreation centers, the Lee Center's Registration & Reservation Office, or online.
+Click here for additional registration information.
+Please call the Registration & Reservation Office at 703.746.5414 with registration questions.

 Click here to view a full list of current class sessions, schedules and locations.

-Power-Plus Clubs are ongoing throughout the year, and are free unless otherwise noted.
+Power-Plus Clubs are ongoing, and are free unless otherwise noted.
 City Residents only.
-For more information and to confirm activity, contact the Recreation Center where the club is located.
-Recreation Center ID cards are required and are provided free with proper proof of City residency.
+For more information and to confirm activity, contact the recreation center where the club is located.
+Recreation Center ID cards are required (provided free with proper proof of City residency).

 Neighborhood Recreation Centers:

 - Charles Houston Recreation Center, 901 Wythe St., 703.746.5552